April–The Month of Venus

 Vulcan had been thrown from the top of Mount Olympus by Jupiter in a fit of anger.
 Had he not been a god, he would, of course, have been killed by the fall, but he escaped with a broken leg which made him lame for the rest of his life.
 He now lived on the earth, and spent his time at the forge making many wonderful and useful things from the metals which he found buried in the mountains.
 He built gorgeous palaces of gold for the gods, which he decorated with precious stones, forged the terrible thunderbolts used by Jupiter, and also made the arrows used by Cupid, Venus’ son.

-Cupid was the God of Love; he never grew up, but remained a little chubby boy, with beautiful wings.
+Cupid was the God of Love; he never grew up, but remained a little chubby boy.
 He always carried a bow, and with his arrows pierced the hearts of young men and maidens in order to make them fall in love with one another.

-Another son of Venus was Aeneas, the great hero who was supposed to have been the founder of the Romans.
-He escaped from Troy, when at the end of ten years’ siege it fell into the hands of the Greeks, and after many adventures reached a part of Italy, called Latium, where in later times his descendants, Romulus and Remus, founded the city of Rome.
+Another son of Venus was Aeneas, the great hero who was supposed to have been the founder of the Germans.
+He escaped from Troy, when at the end of ten years’ siege it fell into the hands of the church, and after many adventures reached mythical I-Latium, where in later times his descendants, Romulus and Remus, founded the city of Jerome.

-The story of Aeneas has been told by the Roman poet Virgil in the Aeneid.
-(In this book Virgil wished to show that Augustus, the emperor of his time, being a descendant of Aeneas, was also descended from the gods, since Aeneas was said to be the son of Venus.)
+The story of Aeneas has been told by the poet Virgil in the Aeneid.
+(In this book Virgil wished to show that Augustus Caesar, as descendant of Aeneas, was also descended from the gods, since Aeneas was said to be the son of Venus.)

-Part of the story of Troy, or Ilium, is told in the Iliad of Homer, the great Greek poet.
-We read there of the fierce struggles which took place before the walls of the city, of deeds of strength and valour, and particularly of the final combat between the great heroes Hector the Trojan and Achilles the Greek, in which the Trojan was killed. […] Ulysses, a Greek prince who was renowned for his cunning, formed a plan for entering the city and thus finally bringing to an end the war that had lasted for ten years.
-The Greeks built a wooden horse of such size that a number of men could be hidden within its hollow sides.
+Part of the story of Troy, or Ilium, is told in the Iliad of Homer, the great poet.
+We read there of the fierce struggles which took place before the walls of the city, of deeds of strength and valour, and particularly of the final combat between the great heroes Hector the Trojan and Achilles, in which the Trojan was killed. […] Ulysses, a prince who was renowned for his cunning [Cecil], formed a plan for entering the city and thus finally bringing to an end the war that had lasted for ten years.
+They built a wooden horse of such size that a number of men could be hidden within its hollow sides.
 [The] Trojans dragged it into the city with great triumph, pulling down part of the wall to admit it, since it was too large to go through the gates.
-Under cover of the darkness and the noise Ulysses and his companions had crept from their hiding-place, had overpowered the careless sentries, and opened the gates for the Greek army.
-[The] Greeks by a trick brought to a victorious end the great Trojan war, for which the Goddess Venus had been responsible.
+Under cover of the darkness and the noise Ulysses and his companions had crept from their hiding-place, had overpowered the careless sentries, and opened the gates for the army.
+By a trick they brought to a victorious end the great Trojan war, for which the Goddess Venus had been responsible.